Ohio State Buckeyes men's volleyball

 The Ohio State Buckeyes men's volleyball is one of the 18 men's varsity teams at Ohio State University in Columbus, Ohio.
 The team is coached by Kevin Burch, who is in his first season as head coach.
-The Buckeyes are a charter member of the Midwest Intercollegiate Volleyball Association (MIVA), which they have been competing in since their founding in 1968.
+The Buckeyes are a charter member of the Midwestern Intercollegiate Volleyball Association (MIVA), which they have been competing in since their founding in 1968.
 The team has won 27 regular season MIVA titles, 17 tournament titles and three NCAA men's volleyball tournament titles.
 They currently host their home matches at the Covelli Center on campus.

 Arena

 The Buckeyes play their home matches at the Covelli Center on campus.
 They began playing at the arena in 2020, after having spent more than 50 season at St. John Arena.
 Their first match at the Covelli Center was played on January 4, 2020, against North Greenville University, which they won 3–0 (25–17, 27–25, 25–19).
 The game was attended by 1,169 fans.

 Ohio State will play host to the NCAA men's volleyball tournament in 2021 at the Covelli Center.
 They previously hosted the tournament in 1978, 1983, 1997, 2007, and 2017 in St. John Arena.